Select travel dates to see prices

 Over a third of people in Tanzania live below the national poverty line.
 Education is one of the essential skills for children to develop and is their doorway to a bright future.
 Tourism is a big business in Tanzania.
 This means that typically, the ability to speak English dramatically increases the opportunities for young people to gain meaningful employment.

 We predominantly support primary schools, however, volunteering opportunities within secondary school locations may be possible upon request.
 Additionally, many of the childcare projects we support have nursery schools for children of preschool age.
-In these locations, PMGY volunteers wishing to teach English in Tanzania are also able to assist.
+In these locations, volunteers wishing to teach English in Tanzania are also able to assist.

 TEACHING VOLUNTEER PLACEMENT EXAMPLES